-The curriculum is divided into four levels, which will be offered consecutively over 18 months during evenings and weekends.
+The Practical Nursing program is a non-credit, clock-hour certificate program.
+The curriculum is divided into four modules/semesters and is offered consecutively over 18 months during evenings and weekends.

-Each level will run approximately 17 weeks with a one week break between each level.
+Fall and spring modules run approximately 17 weeks long and the summer module runs 12 weeks.
+A one week break is typical between each module.
 Students are required to complete 617 classroom hours and 958 clinical practice hours; a total of 1,575 clock-hours.
 Quantitative grades are awarded for classroom instruction and the clinical/lab practicum portion grades are awarded on a pass/fail basis.
-Students must maintain a minimum of a 75% average for classroom instruction, a passing grade for clinical practice, and meet minimum clock hour plateau requirements to progress through the modules.
+In addition to meeting clock-hour requirements, students must maintain a minimum of a 75% average for classroom instruction and a passing grade for clinical practice to progress.

 Module I - Fall